JeffTerrell/Guitar-Alternate-Tunings/capstone-proposal.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

 ## Project's Purpose or Goal: (What will it do for users?)
-#### A website that will provide users with information about alternate guitar tunings and songs and artist associated with these tunings.
+#### A website that will provide users with information about alternate guitar tunings and songs and artists associated with these tunings.
 Users will be able to view information about a specific tuning, including chord diagrams, and access links to songs and artists using the tuning.
-Links to guitar tabs/chord charts and song videos will also to be accesible.
+Links to guitar tabs/chord charts and song videos will also be accesible.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)